September and January start dates - part-time distance learning study available

 The programme takes 12 months to complete full-time and 27 months for those studying part-time (30 months for those who start in January).

 Individual units are available for continuous professional development Individual Subject Study (ISS) by arrangement.
+Email us for more information.

-This is a well established and highly regarded programme which allows students to develop skills in Web design and administration while still providing them with a grounding in programming and software development.
+This is a well established and highly regarded programme which allows students to develop skills in web design and administration while still providing them with a grounding in programming and software development.
 It has evolved to reflect changes in technology and the demands of industry.
 There are four overall aims:

 You will study the following during your time on this programme: